Air Force Common Admission Test

-The Air Force Common Admission Test is conducted by the Air Force Selection Board for the recruitment of ground and flying staff of the Indian Air Force (IAF).
+The Air Force Common Admission Test is conducted by the Air Force Selection Board for recruitment of ground and flying staff of the Indian Air Force (IAF).
 The Air Force Selection Board is the recruitment wing of the Indian Air Force.

 Objective

 Air Force Common Admission Test is conducted by Air Force selection Board for recruitment of ground staff and flying branches of the Indian Air Force (IAF).
 Qualified applicants in the test are mandated to register for the five day Air Force Selection Board process.

 Air Force Common Admission Test (AFCAT) is conducted in two stages.
-The first stage consists of a written test and the second stage involves a testing process.
-Call letters to report to Dehradun, Mysuru, Gandhinagar, Varanasi, or Guwahati (any one of the selection boards) are sent to qualified candidates of testing process.
+The first stage consists of a written test, and the second stage involves a testing process.
+After this, qualified candidates will get offer letters, and they should report to any one of the selection boards in Dehradun, Mysuru, Gandhinagar, Varanasi, or Guwahati.